 Q: I got an overdue notice for an item that I just returned yesterday.
 What's up with that?

 A: Returns will be quarantined for a minimum of 6 days following their return to the Library.
 Your item will be checked in on the first business day following the completion of the quarantine period (in other words: if you return an item on a Tuesday, it will be quarantined for Wednesday, Thursday, Friday, Saturday, Sunday, and Monday and checked in on Tuesday).
 You will not be charged overdue fines for the quarantine period.
 If you see an item on your account 6 or more days after you returned it, please contact the Library and we'll be happy to do a shelf check.

 Q: Wait, you're doing autorenewal now?
 How does that work?

 A: That announcement got a little lost in the shuffle, but yes!
-Autorenewal is just like it sounds—the system will automatically renew your items for you.
-If your items can't be renewed—for example, if someone has a hold on them or if you've renewed your items 3 times already—the system will send you an email alert.
+Autorenewal is just like it sounds—the system will automatically renew any eligible items for you.

 Q: Can I place an Interlibrary Loan request?

 A: Yes!
 Interlibrary Loan is available, but it is slower than usual due to quarantine periods for materials.
 At present, ILL requests take at least one week to arrive and complete processing.